Opportunities for Small and Niche Brands in Health Supplements Market in China

 Foreign nutraceutical products are in high demand

-Due to the late development of food supplements compared to Western countries, and also because of scandals that happened on the Chinese market, Chinese people have browsing behaviors and are very wary of unknown brands and domestic food supplements.
-This is mainly why overseas nutraceutical is so popular in China and Chinese people try all their ways to procure them.
+Due to the late development of food supplements compared to Western countries, and also because of scandals that happened in the Chinese market, Chinese customers have browsing behaviors and are very wary of unknown brands and domestic food supplements.
+This is mainly why overseas health supplements are so popular in China and Chinese people try all their ways to procure them.

 According to data from Alibaba and JD, during the past Double 11 shopping festival, food supplements are bestsellers among all imported products and six out of ten top nutraceutical brands on Tmall Global are overseas brands and on the JD platform, there are even 9 foreign brands are among the top 10 best-selling nutraceutical brands!

 What’s more, overseas nutraceutical products online sales with Omega-3 from seal oil containing eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) were exceptionally well-received products in the Chinese market, and these types of health supplements are very popular in China.

 Chinese e-commerce giant JD.
 Com announced that it has launched food supplements from more than 6,000 overseas brands on its platform in the past two years, of which two-thirds are still selling on the platforms.

 China’s Millennials and Gen Z are looking for new and small brands.
 As of the development of the Internet and e-commerce in China, it is easier for them to know this kind of brand and product.
 Meanwhile, it is also a great opportunity for small brands that provide special and new products to reach their targets.

 China’s health supplements market is not well-developed yet, which means there are not so many well-known international brands available on the market.
 It also means that Chinese consumers are not thoroughly educated enough, often facing problems with choosing the right medicaments that will fit their needs.